 La Negra

 La Negra, the nick name my grandmother’s family called her by, are a group of pictures that read as a second chapter to Casa de Mujeres.
 The images describe La Negra, as she transitions to the United States with her younger daughter.
 The character of the daughter is a construction played by my mother and myself and symbolically represents my mother as a young adult.
 It is my mother’s body and my face blended together.
 In this work, the women struggle with the shift in identity that immigrating to a small town in the American south stirs in them.
-The conflict is in attempting to assimilate to a new culture, where the history of color and class, ultimately transforms their identity.
+The conflict is in attempting to assimilate to a new culture, where the US history, distinct in many ways, of color and class ultimately transforms their identity.